-Your comprehensive examination is an oral and written defense of the first three chapters of your proposed dissertation.
-(Spring/Summer 2015) The comprehensive examination is assessed by your dissertation chairperson, your dissertation committee and possibly the Program Director.
-Following approval of your comprehensive examination, the members of your dissertation committee will make additional recommendations before you submit a formal dissertation proposal.
+Your comprehensive examination is an oral and written presentation of the first three chapters of your proposed dissertation.
+The comprehensive examination is assessed by your dissertation chairperson and your dissertation committee.
+You will submit your comprehensive exam to your dissertation chairperson who will read and make recommendations prior to sending the three chapters to your committee.
+During your comprehensive examination, the members of your dissertation committee will make additional recommendations before you submit a formal dissertation proposal.
 Your Comprehensive Examination should be submitted within 6 months after finishing your final academic course.
+Your IRB and your Research Topic Approval Form (RTAF) is also submitted to your committee at this time.
 You are advised to bring a tape recorder to this meeting to record faculty suggestions intended to improve your dissertation proposal.

-Upon completion of your exam, you must write a report of all faculty recommendations and how you intend to address each recommendation when you submit your formal dissertation proposal.
-Within one-week you should send this report to each member of your committee
+Upon completion of your exam, you must write a summary of faculty recommendations and how you intend to address each recommendation when you submit your formal dissertation proposal.
+You should send this report to each member of your committee within a week after completing your comprehensive exam.